SWE-UniStuttgart/Qlunc/readme.md

 ### Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository to a local directory

 By downloading or cloning the repository you will get several folders within which `Qlunc` is organized.

-:warning: Remember to change the name of the yaml template in `Main` from *Template_yaml_inputs_file.yaml* to *Qlunc_inputs.yml*

 The most importants to know are:

 ### Main
 This is the core of `Qlunc`.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device and instantiate the classes.
- - `Template_yaml_inputs_file.yml` and `Qlunc_inputs.yml`.
-The former is a yaml template where user introduces the lidar components values, modules and general lidar features as well as atmospheric scenarios; the latter can be taken as an example showing how to fill in the template.
+ - `Template_yaml_inputs_file.yml`.
+Rename it to *Qlunc_inputs.yml* and fill it in with the required lidar and measuring configuration parameters.
  - `Qlunc_Classes.py` contains the code which _creates_ all the lidar digital twins.
 Each lidar module/component is assigned to a python `class`.
  - `Qlunc_Instantiate.py` instantiate the lidar classes taking the values from `Qlunc_inputs.yml`.
 ### UQ_Functions